joraff/wp-plugin-username-restriction-override/readme.txt

 === Network Username Restrictions Override ===
-Contributors: dwc
+Contributors: joraff
 Tags: admin, authentication, network, wpmu, multisite Requires at least: 3.4
-Tested up to: 3.4
+Tested up to: 4.4.2
-Stable tag: 1.2
+Stable tag: 1.3

 Override restrictions on WordPress network usernames.

+Note: this is a fork of https://wordpress.org/plugins/network-username-restrictions-override/, which is not actively maintained.

 == Description ==